INSPIRE-MIF/mr-tools/dataset-conformity/2024/README.md

 * the **Total of Non-Conformant Datasets** (Depending on the filter applied).

 depending on the SQL query and filter executed each time.

+The results for each endpoint were collected in an Excel spreasheet to use them as input for the calculation of the Monitoring and Reporting (M&R) 2024 Dataset Conformity indicators.